GPUs | Name | Year | Architecture | CUDA cap. | CUDA cores | Clock MHz | Mem GiB | SP peak GFlops | DP peak GFlops | Peak GB/s |

 8 | *TITAN X | 2016 | GP102 (Pascal) | 6.1 | 3584 | 1417 / 1531 | 11.90 | 10157 / 10974 | 317.4 / 342.9 | 480 |

-*Please note that the NVIDIA consumer GPUs (GForce GTX 680 and GForce GTX TITAN X) as well as TITAN X do not support ECC.
+*Please note that the NVIDIA consumer GPUs TITAN X do not support ECC (error correction code).

 Running interactively on GPUs

-To run interactively on this node, you can use the following command:
+To run interactively on on a Tesla V100-SXM2 node, you can use the command

 Please note that multiple users are allowed on these nodes, and all users will be able to access all the GPUs on the node.
 We have set the GPUs to the “Exclusive process” runtime mode, which means that you will encounter a “device not available” (or similar) error, if someone is using the GPU you are trying to access.